ozgenurgucluu/blog/README.md

 # Getting Started with Create Next.js App

-Blog Application Developed with CRUD (delete, update) Operations Using Next.js and Tailwind CSS Focusing on full CRUD functionality, it developed a dynamic application that allows users to add, edit and delete blog posts.
+This is a dynamic blog application developed with Next.js and Tailwind CSS, focusing on full CRUD (Create, Read, Update, Delete) functionality.
+It allows users to easily add, edit, and delete blog posts in an intuitive, responsive design.

 ## Available Scripts